著名地标

 Are There Any Places To Rest Or Eat Along The Way To The Tiger's Nest In Bhutan?

-Yes, there are rest stops and a cafeteria halfway up the trail where visitors can rest, enjoy refreshments, and take in the scenic views before continuing their ascent.
+Yes, there are rest stops and a cafeteria known as Taktsang Cafeteria halfway up the trail where visitors can rest, enjoy refreshments, and take in the scenic views before continuing their ascent.

 Can I Take Photographs Inside The Tiger's Nest In Bhutan?